chef/chef-server/README.md

 ```

 ## License Usage
-Chef Infra Server captures license usage data as per the license agreement.
-This does not require user approval or intervention and runs in the background.
+Chef Infra Server captures license usage data under the Progress Chef license agreement.
+This process runs in the background, it doesn't require user approval or intervention, and it can't be disabled.

-Chef Infra Server will collect the following information from your environment:
+Chef Infra Server collects the following information from your environment:
-* Version of Infra Server - The version Chef Server is running on.
+* The Chef Infra Server version.
-* FQDN of the load balancer Chef Server is installed: The Chef Server has to be behind an API FQDN.
-This will help us to determine if multiple instances of Chef Server are installed.
+* The FQDN of the load balancer that Chef Infra Server is installed on.
+This information determines if multiple instances of the Chef Infra Server are in use.
-* Customer Name - This is captured by scanning through the user emails in Chef Server and processing the email domain.
+* The customer name.
+Chef Infra Server captures this by scanning email addresses stored on Infra Server and processing the email domain.
-* The count of nodes who have checked in to the Server in the last 30 days
+* The number of nodes checked into the server in the last 30 days.
-* Binary file name and location of Chef Server Ctl command - The Chef Server Ctl command file name which is used to manage and maintain Chef Server
+* The chef-server-ctl binary filename and location.
-* Configuration file location of Chef Infra Server - The configuration file that holds the running configuration of Chef Server.
+* The Chef Infra Server's configuration file location.

-This feature cannot be disabled by any configuration.

 ## Dependencies contained in other repositories